enkidevs/curriculum/python/python-core/control-flow-ii/the-not-operator.md

 We use this approach in our daily lives a lot!

 When we make grocery lists, we don't usually go through everything in the fridge.
-We just check each item straight away.
+Instead, we check each item straight away.
 Like this: If milk is `not` there, buy milk!

 > 🤔 Can you think of a real-life example where you use the not approach to save your time?
 >